innoobijr/adjointschool-24-cp/submission.md

 <a href="#" data-reference-type="ref" data-reference="">5</a>, we will
 now define term graph rewriting.

-Instance, redex, and context
+*Instance, redex, and context*

 **Definition 10** ((Hyper-)graph Rewriting System). *A hypergraph rewriting system &#10216;*&#931;*,&#8198;&#8475;&#10217; consists of a signature *&#931;* and a set of &#8475; of rules over *&#931;*.*

-When proving confluence in hypergraph goal is to find *isomorphic graphs*.
+When proving confluence in hypergraphs, our goal is to find *isomorphic graphs*.
 It is a view of confluence that considers hypergraphs transformation "up to isomorphism".